Anri-Lombard/python-course/Section4/learning.md

 2. How does the runtime of this function grow?
 - Runtime = time it takes to execute a piece of code
 - Use Big O Notation and time complexity to find out

+#### Patterns
+Time complexity = a way of showing how the runtime of a function increases
+1. Linear time
+2. Constant time
+3. Quadratic time

+## Function signatures
+The definition of a function including the name and the parameters that it defines.

+## Tuples
+- An ordered set of data